kujunda-seda/new-kingdoms/docs/pages/reference/Engine.md

 ### new()

-Creates a new instance of the Coordinator class.
+Creates a new instance of the Engine class.

 **Returns:**
-- `Coordinator`
+- `Engine`

 ### startEngine()